jayantna/Foundry-Lottery/README.md

 1. Download from NPM and have your codebase have dependencies foreign to foundry
 2. Download from the chainlink-brownie-contracts repo which already downloads from npm and then packages it nicely for you to use in foundry.
-## Summary
-1. That is an official repo maintained by the same org
-2. It downloads from the official release cycle `chainlink/contracts` use (npm) and packages it nicely for digestion from foundry.

-# Thank you!